Swift Banking for Sanctions Against Russia

 SWIFT is a Belgian-based cooperative society of financial institutions that provides secure global financial transactions.
 Founded in 1973 with the support of 239 banks across 15 countries, it connects over 11,000 financial institutions in more than 200 countries and regions.
 SWIFT's network sends payment orders that must be settled with correspondent accounts belonging to each other.
 The organization recorded an average of 42 million messages per day in 2021, an 11% increase from the previous year, with Russia accounting for 1.5% of transactions.

-What Effect Will it Have on Russia?
+What Effect Will It Have on Russia?

 The topic of imposing SWIFT sanctions against Russia has been widely discussed in recent years.
 The SWIFT network is the primary channel used by banks worldwide to process cross-border transactions, and removing Russia from this system would have a severe impact on the country's economy.